tarwn/lessthandot-hugo/blogs/content/posts/2008-12-01-sql-agent-job-notifications.md

   - Microsoft SQL Server Admin

 ---
 This falls under DBA scripting and automation.
-I am going to try to key on these things in the next few weeks after reading Dan&#8217;s blog titled, &#8220;Scripting DBA Actions&#8221; here http://blogs.msdn.com/dtjones/archive/2008/11/23/scripting-dba-actions.aspx
+I am going to try to key on these things in the next few weeks after reading Dan's blog titled, “Scripting DBA Actions” here http://blogs.msdn.com/dtjones/archive/2008/11/23/scripting-dba-actions.aspx

-If you have a landscape that is of some size then on most of your instances you&#8217;re going to find yourself mixed into dozens of SQL Agents Jobs that can become a daily task to ensure they ran correctly.
+If you have a landscape that is of some size then on most of your instances you're going to find yourself mixed into dozens of SQL Agents Jobs that can become a daily task to ensure they ran correctly.
 Again this is on the basis you have no monitoring tools that will already notify you of problems and failures.
 Now we all know there is the Notifications option on all jobs.
-This is great for basic failures, successful runs and completions but if you&#8217;ve ever had to write a job that really did something other than a backup task you&#8217;re going to find the need for more options in notifying you when certain things fail and or complete.
-This is also helpful when you don&#8217;t want large SQL Tasks to stop an entire job but in the same event let you know one update may have not been successful.
+This is great for basic failures, successful runs and completions but if you've ever had to write a job that really did something other than a backup task you're going to find the need for more options in notifying you when certain things fail and or complete.
+This is also helpful when you don't want large SQL Tasks to stop an entire job but in the same event let you know one update may have not been successful.

-So let&#8217;s say we have a job that first downloads from an internet location, backs up a table, bulk imports the new data from the download, exports to excel worksheets for sales exception reporting and then updates several key points in sales data.
+So let's say we have a job that first downloads from an internet location, backs up a table, bulk imports the new data from the download, exports to excel worksheets for sales exception reporting and then updates several key points in sales data.

-That&#8217;s a heavy task and if we have a failure on per say in the excel export from a SQL Task that just selects some data, do we really want to forego the update?
+That's a heavy task and if we have a failure on per say in the excel export from a SQL Task that just selects some data, do we really want to forego the update?
 No, not really sense the update is key to the business running.

 So SQL Server 2005 and up implemented a long awaited method of emailing without the need for one of outlook to be installed and or xp_ to use cdonts which opened our instances to security risks.
 To be honest there were dozens of points on SQL Server 2005 that made the hair on my neck stand up with excitement and this was on the top of the list.

-So let&#8217;s first setup you instance for database mail abilities.
-First you&#8217;ll have to verify that database mail is enabled. you can do that with surface area configuration by going into the surface area configuration features.
+So let's first setup you instance for database mail abilities.
+First you'll have to verify that database mail is enabled. you can do that with surface area configuration by going into the surface area configuration features.
 Then select Database Mail and make sure it is Enabled.
 Remember by default most of SQL Server 2005 features are disabled.
 You can also run

 sql
 USE Master